The Rocks (band): 2001-2003

 The Rocks were formed in 2001 by James Taylor and Sarah Bacon, inspired by seeing live performances by At The Drive-In.
 Taylor began writing the early Rocks material, recruiting lead guitarist and co-songwriter Mauro Venegas and bassist Chris Mann, mainly through a series of chance encounters.
 The original Rocks line-up was completed by Aidan Clooke, a bandmate of Taylor's from his previous outfit Ojo, on drums.

-Early self-financed recordings made up the band's debut, independent AA-sided single, "Everybody In The Place" / "I Won't Need You When You're Dead", which garnered a favourable press response upon its release in March 2003.
+Early self-financed recordings made up the band's debut, independent AA-sided single, "Everybody in the Place" / "I Won't Need You When You're Dead", which garnered a favourable press response upon its release in March 2003.
 The follow-up release that summer, again an AA-side, paired the disco-era Rolling Stones tribute "We Got It" with the traditional set closer "The Bomb".
 The band kept a heavy gigging schedule, sharing bills with the likes of Eighties Matchbox, Futureheads, Art Brut, The Libertines, The Rakes and Razorlight.

 Their third single, the Blondie/Elvis Costello-inspired "Celeste" was the most accessible single so far, and moved away from their chaotic garage-punk roots, helping to expand their fan base, although failing to make a breakthrough in terms of radio play.
-They rounded off the year by beginning work on their debut album with producer Marc Waterman, who had previously worked with Elastica, Ride (band) and ARE Weapons.
+They rounded off the year by beginning work on their debut album with producer Marc Waterman, who had previously worked with Elastica, Ride and ARE Weapons.